Ray McKibben

-Ray McKibben (October 27, 1945 or 1946 – December 6, or December 8, 1968) was a United States Army soldier and a recipient of the United States military's highest decoration—the Medal of Honor—for his actions in the Vietnam War.
+Ray McKibben (October 27, 1945 – December 8, 1968) was a United States Army soldier and a recipient of the United States military's highest decoration—the Medal of Honor—for his actions in the Vietnam War.

 Biography

 McKibben joined the Army from Atlanta, Georgia in 1967, and by December 1968 was serving as a Sergeant in Troop B, 7th Squadron (Airmobile), 17th Cavalry Regiment.
 Near Song Mao in the Republic of Vietnam, McKibben single-handedly destroyed an enemy bunker, rescued a wounded comrade from under heavy fire, and attacked and destroyed two more bunkers by himself before being mortally wounded while attacking a fourth bunker.

-McKibben, aged 22 or 23 at his death, was buried at Center Baptist Church in his birth city of Felton, Georgia.
+McKibben, aged 23 at his death, was buried at Center Baptist Church in his birth city of Felton, Georgia.

 Medal of Honor citation

 Sergeant McKibben's official Medal of Honor citation reads: